er-anupamkumar/er-anupamkumar/README.md

 - 👋 Hi, I’m @er-anupamkumar
-- 👀 I’m interested in Test Automation, java developement, APIs
+- 👀 I’m interested in Backend Development, java developement, APIs, Test Automation
-- 🌱 I’m currently learning Hibernate, Spring boot and React

 <!---
 er-anupamkumar/er-anupamkumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.